SmithBradleyC/jsPsych_Online_Experiments/README.md

 - Open the index.html file by clicking on it and choosing "Open in Editor".
 This is the file that runs the experiment.
 It calls all the necessary packages and files
 - I hope that the index.html file (and all files) are commented well enough that people can follow what they do
 - There are some "tags" that I've added into the index.html file.
-You can find them by hiting ctrl+f and searching for the tags below:
+You can find them by hitting ctrl+f and searching for the tags below:
   - #FIREBASE - These lines of code are needed to make data [save to the FireBase database](#collecting-data-remotely) that I've set up
   - #SONA - These lines of code are needed to [automatically credit SONA participants](#automatically-granting-sona-credits)
   - #TESTING - These lines of code may need to be commented out in order to test the experiment locally (your web browser may raise security issues)